05 August 2021

 In this tutorial, Jane Harrop shows you how to create a delightful 1/12th scale miniature shopping basket for your dolls house...

 Plaiting is the technique of weaving together comparable flat materials that are the same width – this method has been used to make this 1/12th scale shopping basket.

 "I first made this type of miniature basket at a workshop taught by Judith Howard many years ago and she very kindly allowed me to pass on the procedures to my students.
-Over time I’ve adapted the process to allow me to make even smaller baskets suitable for 1/24th scale.
+Over time I’ve adapted the process to allow me to make even smaller baskets suitable for 1/24th scale."

 You will need

-I have used a piece of 120g paper for this project; however you can use any paper that is thick enough to hold its weight once woven.
-Alternatively a piece of card that is thin enough not to crease when folded will be sufficient for this project.
+- A6 piece of cream or white, thick paper (a piece of 120g paper was used for this project, but you can use any paper that's thick enough to hold its weight once woven.
+Alternatively, a piece of card that's thin enough not to crease when folded will be sufficient for this project)

-- 1/16” (1.5mm) white or cream coloured card or a wood piece measuring 1” x 5/8” (25mm x 15mm) for base
+- 1/16in (1.5mm) white or cream coloured card or a wood piece measuring 1x 5/8in (25x15mm) for base

 - Two cocktail sticks